netgrif/petriflow/docs/tutorials/helloWorld.md

     <img src="_media/helloWorld/21.png">
 </p>

-At this point, the application is completed and you successfully finished the hello world tutorial.
+Now the application is completed and you successfully finished the hello world tutorial!
+Congratulations!